TheMTank/GridUniverse/README.md

 ## API Reference

-Currently the only documentaiton is this readme.
+Currently the only documentation is this readme.
 In the future, you will be able to find further information in the docs folder.

-## Tests

-Run `atari_example.py` to make sure that everything is in place and works as it should.

 ## Contributors